Academics and Student Life

-May transfer students participate in Early Interview Week (EIW) and other Fall recruitment programs?
+May transfer students participate in On-Campus Interviews (OCI I) and other Fall recruitment programs?

-Yes, transfer students can participate in Early Interview Week, which takes place at the end of July/ beginning of August, as well as other Fall Recruitment opportunities.
-For those interested in EIW, we encourage you to apply under Early Action to ensure ample timing for participation in EIW.
-The Office of Career Strategy will try to accommodate students who are admitted after the regular EIW deadlines.
-We encourage potential transfer students to visit our Careers Website.
+Yes, transfer students can participate in On-Campus Interviews (OCI I), which takes place in early August, as well as other Fall recruitment opportunities.
+For those interested in OCI I, we encourage you to apply under Early Action to ensure ample timing for participation in OCI I. The Office of Career Strategy will try to accommodate students who are admitted after the regular deadlines.
+We encourage potential transfer students to visit the Recruitment and Networking Programs page.

 Yes.
 Transfer students may participate in the Write On Competition.
 The deadlines are different for transfer students and the number of spots reserved for transfer students varies by journal (all journals reserve spots for transfer students).
 We do not provide statistics for the number of transfer students who were placed on the journals.

-For more detailed information and a list of FAQs, please see the Write On website at http://www.law.georgetown.edu/academics/law-journals/writeon/TransferWriteOnInfo.cfm.
+For more detailed information, including competition dates and a list of FAQs, please see Transfer Students: Information and FAQs on the Write On Competition page.

-To participate in the competition this year, the packet must be purchased between May 26th and July 5th:
+To participate in the competition this year, the packet must be purchased by the purchasing packet deadline.

-- If you do not purchase the packet and are admitted after this year's purchasing deadline of July 5, 2017, you will be eligible to compete in the 2018 Transfer Write On Competition.
+- If you do not purchase the packet and are admitted after this year's purchasing packet deadline, you will be eligible to compete in next year's competition.

 - If you have yet to be admitted, you may participate in this year's competition.
 You must, however, be admitted before OJA posts results.
-Any transfer student who participates in this year's Write On, but is not admitted by the deadline set by OJA (see Transfer Students: Information and FAQs on the Write On Competition page), will be dropped from the competition and may not compete the following year.
+Any transfer student who participates in this year's competition, but is not admitted by the deadline set by OJA (see Transfer Students: Information and FAQs on the Write On Competition page), will be dropped from the competition and may not compete the following year.
 Interested students who have not yet been admitted should send an email to email@example.com.

 Transfer students have an opportunity to participate in the Leahy Competition during late September/early October of their 2L year.
 Participants who advance far enough in the competition are invited to join our Appellate Advocacy Moot Court team.
-For more information, please visit http://www.law.georgetown.edu/campus-life/activities-organizations/barristers-council/competitions.cfm.
+For more information, please visit The Barrister’s Council Competitions page.

 To qualify for the ADR division, students must participate in the Arbitration Competition (held in the fall) and the Intraschool Negotiation Competition (held in the spring).
 The Arbitration Competition is open to upper-class students.
 In the Negotiation Competition, students demonstrate their skillful handling of a legal negotiation in settlement discussions with their peers.
 Competitors who advance to the final rounds of these competitions are invited to join the Barrister's Council and to represent Georgetown Law on one of its interscholastic ADR teams.
-For more information, please visit http://www.law.georgetown.edu/campus-life/activities-organizations/barristers-council/alumni-professionals-info.cfm.
+For more information, please visit The Barrister’s Council Competitions page.

 May transfer students participate in a clinic?